 If you are interested in becoming W.A.G.E.
-Certified please read the guidelines, use the Fee Calculator, and then begin an application below.
+Certified please make sure to read the guidelines and use the Fee Calculator before you begin an application below.
 W.A.G.E. standards are minimum fees and do not reflect living wage standards.
 If your institution can afford to pay more, it should.
-All institutonal information and documentation are kept confidential.
+All institutonal information and payment documentation are kept confidential.

 Current Fiscal Year

 If your organization has met W.A.G.E. standards consistently during your current fiscal year, you can apply to be certified while you are still in it as long as you log all fee payments by the end of the fiscal year.

 Upcoming Fiscal Year